-100% Money Back Guarantee and Free Shipping on US Orders over $35+
+100% Money Back Guarantee and Free Shipping on Order over $35

 Alpine Provisions was born out of reasons very personal to me.
 You could even say that it is the embodiment of everything I value about life on this beautiful planet.

 Ostensibly, I started Alpine Provisions because I desire to offer the world access to affordable, sustainable, organic products — but that’s just a front.
 The real reason I started this company is to give the next generation an opportunity to know and love nature by providing them with true wilderness experiences.

 You see, when I was 16 I dropped out of school.
 I just didn’t fit in where I lived, in the suburbs.
 I was like the proverbial fish out of water, and it felt like I was suffocating.
 I bought a 1973 VW camper, restored it, and made plans to move to Vermont.

 As vintage busses do, mine broke down three times on the way up to my destination.
 By the time I arrived, it was October.
 The leaves had turned and everything was bathed in a golden, auspicious glow.
 I knew I was on to something life-changing.

 It took a few weeks to find a job and a home, but I was happily living out of my van, with my dog.
 Things were uncomplicated, and I felt more like “myself” than I knew was even possible.
 One morning my dog and I took a walk up a wooded, mountain trail.
 After about an hour I realized that I was hearing silence for the very first time in my life.
 Not the absence of noise, mind you, but the absence of man-made sounds.
 This silence was the absence of commerce, of steel and asphalt, of rubber meeting road, an absence of all the time-space agreements we organize our lives around.